Annie Walker (Coronation Street): Creation

 Annie was one of the original characters in Coronation Street when the show began in 1960.
 Creator Tony Warren wrote the part with Doris Speed in mind, having worked with her before when he was a young actor on radio play Children's Hour.
 As the immaculately kept manager of the Rovers Return Inn, Annie appeared in the very first episode, broadcast live on 9 December 1960 and in the following episode her mild-mannered husband of over twenty years Jack (Arthur Leslie) was introduced.
 The pair went on to become the first great 'double act' of the series, and following the series' early success, Jack and Annie's two children were introduced - Billy (Ken Farrington) and Joan (June Barry), who arrived for Joan's wedding to teacher Gordon Davies (Calvin Malone) in 1961.

 Departure

 In 1983, a year of immense change for Coronation Street, the Daily Mirror published a story claiming that Doris Speed was older than she had claimed.
 Speed had claimed to be 70; she was in fact 84 at the time.
-Speed collapsed on seeing the article and was quickly written out of the show to give the elderly actress time to recover.
+Speed collapsed on seeing the article and was quickly written out of the show to give the actress time to recover.
 Shortly afterwards however, her home was burgled and Speed was admitted into a nursing home.
 She opted not to return to Coronation Street, and Annie made her final appearance on 12 October 1983.
-It is perhaps fitting that her last line on the show was "Could you please give me three tins of anything, so that I can discharge my duty and go?" to Rita Fairclough (Barbara Knox) at a Bring & Buy sale.
+Her last line on the show was "Could you please give me three tins of anything, so that I can discharge my duty and go?" to Rita Fairclough (Barbara Knox) at a Bring & Buy sale.